huang06/Airbnb-Scraper/README.md

 The repository is for master's thesis.
 # crawler_user_nationality.py
 <H3>thefile = open('C:/Users/Dormitory/Desktop/test.txt', 'a+')</H3>
-The for-loop crawls the nationality within the user profile based on the user_id stored in test.txt.
+The for-loop crawls the nationality within user profiles based on the user_id stored in test.txt.
 <H3>time.sleep(5)</H3>
 Set the delay time in the for-loop to prevent getting blacklisted.
 # example.csv
-Example of user_id and nationality from user's profile whose reviews listed on Airbnb in NY.
+Example of user_id and nationality within user profiles whose reviews listed on Airbnb in NY.